European hip-hop: Netherlands

 The Osdorp Posse was the first successful rap-crew in the Netherlands.
 Osdorp Posse's frontman, who goes by the name Def P, is well known for his political awareness and social analyses.
 The song "Origineel Amsterdams" ended up in the top of the charts, a lucrative mainstream-career was just around the corner now.
 Instead, O.P realized that credibility lasts longer than fame.
 So they avoided selling out, and remained loyal to a smaller scene.
 In 1986, Dutch rap duo MC Miker G & DJ Sven (Lucien Witteveen and Sven van Veen) had a top 10 hit across Europe with "Holiday Rap", which sampled Madonna's "Holiday".

-One particularly proficient Dutch-language rapper is Extince.
-Def Rhymz, Spookrijders & Brainpower really helped develop the game next.
+Extince Def Rhymz, Spookrijders & Brainpower helped develop the game next.
 Def Rhymz & Brainpower dropped multiple hit records.
 With at least 8 Top 100 album/EP projects Brainpower is one of the most successful Dutch MC's ever and remains a prolific bilingual lyricist (in Dutch & English) to this day.
 Other notable acts include Ali B (who has been featured on other artists' tracks, most significantly with Marco Borsato on the song "Wat zou je doen?" for the charity War Child) who achieved solo success with "Leipe mocro flavour".
-Together with his nephew Yes-R, he made an international remix of "Ghetto" together with Akon.; the duo Lange Frans & Baas B with their patriotic but introspective "Het Land Van"; and Yes-R but these people have got the biggest hits, but not the best rap skills (wordplay, "flow" which means a rhyme schedule that sounds good together with the beat, originality).
-Most notable for rap skills in the Netherlands these days is the rap group "Opgezwolle" (rapper Sticky Steez, rapper Phreako Rico and DJ Delic).
-Rapper Jawat, won the "Grote prijs van Nederland" 2006, and has a very original and unique style.
+Together with his nephew Yes-R, he made an international remix of "Ghetto" together with Akon.; the duo Lange Frans & Baas B with their patriotic but introspective "Het Land Van"; and Yes-R Most notable for rap skills in the Netherlands these days is the rap group "Opgezwolle" (rapper Sticky Steez, rapper Phreako Rico and DJ Delic).
+Rapper Jawat, won the "Grote prijs van Nederland" 2006.
 The Netherlands has got a fast-growing "underground scene" and rapping in Dutch is very popular.
 Besides Dutch, songs are sometimes (partly) in English or French.
 Popular artist from nowadays are among others Boef, Lijpe and Josylvio.
 Popular rappers who also rap in French are Ismo and Rollàn.
-Currently the Netherlands is the nr 2 on the list best hip hop of Europe.

-Several Dutch rappers have worked with some of the biggest names in hip hop like: Nas, The Outlawz, Sean Price, Heltah Skeltah, Scram Jones, Bone Thugs-n-Harmony, Akon, Redman, Method Man, Rza, Gza, Ol Dirty Bastard, LL Cool J, Run DMC, Public Enemy, Snoop Dogg, Ice Cube, Rick Ross, Wu Tang Clan, French rapper Sefyu, Romanian hip hop group Parazitii.
+Several Dutch rappers have worked with some of the biggest names in hip-hop like: Nas, The Outlawz, Sean Price, Heltah Skeltah, Scram Jones, Bone Thugs-n-Harmony, Akon, Redman, Method Man, Rza, Gza, Ol Dirty Bastard, LL Cool J, Run DMC, Public Enemy, Snoop Dogg, Ice Cube, Rick Ross, Wu Tang Clan, French rapper Sefyu, Romanian hip-hop group Parazitii.

 Dutch rapper Cilvaringz is part of Wu Tang Killa Bees, an affiliate group of The Wu Tang Clan.

 Salah Edin is the world's best selling rapper in Arabic language, although he mostly raps Dutch.
 His beats are being produced by Dr. Dre's righthand producer Focus....